 Then came the "shock" of four days past when the kite was torn and the pulley system permanently damaged.

 "After the shock to the Oceankite over a week ago, I had great difficulty myself, recovering from this event.
 It's as traumatic as one suffers after an automobile accident.
 I've lost confidence in my equipment as well as myself.
 It's not pleasant but, it's obvious.
 Without wind, one goes nowhere."

 There hasn't been any wind for the past ten days or what wind there was, came from the South which was pushing the Oceankite back on its track.
 "In one night, I lost all the mileage I had gained in one week" she explained over the phone during the night.

-The rescue went well as the huge container ship came by the small 5.5 metre Oceankite.
-Conditions did not allow to pick-up the small vessel which was ultimately abandoned.
+The rescue went well as the huge container ship came by the small 5.5-meter Oceankite.
+Conditions did not allow to pick up the small vessel which was ultimately abandoned.